guillaumevincent/guillaumevincent.com/_posts/2019-01-28-CommonJS-ES6.md

 ## Conclusion

 ES6 came with a native module system.
 It helps writing modular code.
-ES6 module system didn't solve all problems, like asynchronous loading, mixing CommonJS code and ES6 code valid on NodeJS and inside your browser.
+ES6 module system didn't solve all problems, like asynchronous loading, mixing CommonJS code and ES6 code.

 Bundler like Webpack helps you solving those problems.
 You can for example with a little configuration mix CommonJS code, new ES6 modules, and create code specific for your browser or NodeJS.

-Tell me if you find this blog post usefull
+Tell me if you have found this article interesting, or if you want me to go into the details of a particular topic.